-Plaster and drywall are the most popular options when choosing an interior wall finish.
+Plaster and drywall are popular options when choosing an interior wall finish.
 They’re commonly found in both residential and commercial buildings, and they each have distinct features that set them apart.

 If you’re embarking on an interior construction or remodeling project, there are plenty of factors to consider when choosing a finishing option for your space.
 To help you decide, we’ll explain the critical differences between plaster and drywall and go over the pros and cons of each option.

 - Plaster vs. Drywall: Overview of Key Factors

 - How To Tell Drywall vs. Plaster

 While plaster and drywall contain some of the same components, they each have advantages and disadvantages that make them better suited for specific projects.
 Before you choose one over the other, consider the following factors that set them apart.

 |Costs $2 to $10 per square foot to install

 |Costs $1 to $3 per square foot to install